This page provides additional detail regarding IAM concepts. If you are merely searching for a definition, try our Terminology page.

 Names can be a complex topic.
 In theory, the IAM Team strives to place as few restrictions on names as possible.
 A good resource for understanding why that is our goal is Falsehoods Programmers Believe About Names by Patrick McKenzie.

 However, several downstream and upstream systems don’t implement the guidelines set forth in that article.
-In some cases, this is due to oversights or a lack of experience.
+In some cases, this is due to oversight or a lack of experience.
 In other cases, it is due to actual limitations in the system (e.g., University applications running on the Mainframe).

 If you are planning on integrating your application with UT Austin identity services, please ensure that your application makes as few assumptions as possible regarding names.
 When and where possible, we recommend that you make use of the displayName